moliver28/research-handbook/content/job-families/security/security-operations.md

 - Make critical decisions during incidents, including containment actions, ensuring a timely and effective response
 - Build and maintain cross-functional relationships with other Staff Engineers and Managers, acting as an extension of leadership and fostering collaboration
 - Evangelize best practices, promote security awareness, and drive continuous improvement within the organization
-- Provide cross-training and coverage for Security Logging until adequate coverage is achieved

 #### Staff Security Operations Engineer Requirements